Destinations

 What Is The Real Cost: Latin America VS. North America – Acquisition And Taxes

 Real estate prices outside of the United States are often questioned.
-As the head of a real estate development business in Latin America, I hear the comparisons a lot.
+As the head of a real estate development business in Latin America, I hear the comparisons of real estate prices a lot.
 “I can buy a condo in Florida for less than what you are selling them for.”
 That is a true statement – at face value.
 A Miami Beach condo built in 1968, about a mile off the beach, could be going for as little as $76 per square foot.

-Acquisition costs.
+• Acquisition costs.
 World prices for concrete, steel, fixtures, doors, windows, and most building components do not get a discount in Latin America.

-Labor.
+• Labor.
 Often a third of the total cost to build can cost up to 50% less in Latin America, but would only add up to about 15% off the total cost of the building project.
 Added up, you’re still looking at paying a similar price for new construction in either location.

-That fabulous Miami Beach condo?
+• That fabulous Miami Beach condo?
 It adds up beyond acquisition costs.
 Take into account taxes, insurance, homeowner fees (HOA).
 Then add the cost of living in a location like Miami.
 If you plan to own for up to 25 years, start adding up the real cost of condo ownership and living in said condo.
 These are the added factors that often do not get discussed.

 Property tax in Miami generally gets calculated at about 2% of purchase price.
 If you paid $350,000 that means you’re looking at $7,000 in property taxes annually.
 HOA fees can often run at the same percentage, so you’re adding another $7,000 to your annual expenses.
 That is a generous estimate too, as some developments charge up to $0.75 per square foot, per month!
 Even if you estimate at the lowest of costs, over 25 years, those fees add up to a lot of money.